Surfing SUP and Downwind Paddleboard Cruising

 What Do Paddleboarders Need to Bring?

 Booties are required to wear at all times in the water.
-Our packing list on the Adventure Island at Glover’s Reef info sheet (you can request this document to be mailed or emailed to you) includes a discussion of booties.
+Our list of Slickrock gear on the Adventure Island at Glover’s Reef info sheet (you can request this document to be mailed or emailed to you) includes a discussion of booties.
 Paddleboarders should bring booties that are thin enough to allow for mobility on the board, yet thick enough to buffer the rock/coral from harming their feet.
 Some booties made specifically for diving are big and too cumbersome for surfing.